xtaci/kcp-go/README.md

 **kcp-go** is a **Production-Grade Reliable-UDP** library for [golang](https://golang.org/).

-This library was intented to provide a **fast, ordered and error-checked** delivery of streams over **UDP** packets, it has been well tested with opensource project [kcptun](https://github.com/xtaci/kcptun).
-Millions of devices(from low-end MIPS routers to high-end servers) are running with **kcp-go** at present, in various applicatinos like **online games, live broadcasting, file synchronization and network acceleration**.
+This library was intented to provide a **fast, ordered, anonymous and error-checked** delivery of streams over **UDP** packets, it has been well battle-tested with opensource project [kcptun](https://github.com/xtaci/kcptun).
+Millions of devices(from low-end MIPS routers to high-end servers) have deploy **kcp-go** at present, appeared in various applications like **online games, live broadcasting, file synchronization and network acceleration**.

 [Lastest Release](https://github.com/xtaci/kcp-go/releases)